Vishesh Films

-Vishesh Films is an Indian film company founded in 1986 and currently owned by Mukesh Bhatt.
+Vishesh Films is an Indian film company, founded in 1987.
+It is currently owned by Mukesh Bhatt and is named after his son Vishesh.
 Vishesh Films is one of the most successful Indian film production houses.
-The production company is named after Vishesh Bhatt, the son of Mukesh Bhatt.

 History

 In 1987 Mukesh Bhatt turned producer when he set up his own banner, "Vishesh Films", naming it after his son Vishesh Bhatt.
 He went on to become one of the most recognised banners of the Indian film industry in the coming decade, giving both serious productions (along with his brother Mahesh who directed these films) – like Daddy (1989), launching his niece Pooja Bhatt as a movie actress, — as well as commercial romantic hits like Kabza (1987), Aashiqui (1990) and Dil Hai Ki Manta Nahin (1991), in which he cast Pooja with actor Aamir Khan.
-He next produced Sadak (1991) which remains his highest grossing work, which was also directed by his brother Mahesh Bhatt under the banner Vishesh Films.
-He won critical acclaim for Sir (1993), which saw Pooja Bhatt act with Naseeruddin Shah along with the hit Criminal (1995) it.
+He next produced Sadak (1991), which remains his highest grossing work, also directed by his brother Mahesh Bhatt.
+He won critical acclaim for Sir (1993), which saw Pooja Bhatt act with Naseeruddin Shah along with the hit Criminal (1995).